-“100 meters,” said Gregory.
+“One hundred meters,” said Gregory.

 “OK.
 Level us off,” said Hemi.
 Gregory and Bastian spun closed some of the trim tank valves and rolled the dive planes back to align with the long access of the sub.
-The angle of the boat slowly eased upwards bringing the deck beneath their feet level.
+The angle of the boat slowly eased upwards, bringing the deck beneath their feet level.

-Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough wool of his tightly-fitted tweed suit jacket.
+Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough wool of his tight-fitting tweed suit jacket.
 He tapped the thick fingers of one hand against the leather elbow patches while his other hand stroked his wiry black beard.
 He gave a few more instructions and got the boat moving slowly and silently, running level at depth.
 The idea was to sneak quietly away—the most routine tactic of all submarines.
 But the routineness of it did not reduce the sense that they were playing the role of prey.

 Captain Percy pulled a new cigarillo from the crinkled pack in her pocket and lit it.
 She sucked at it, and then ashed into a tin cup wedged between the pipes running along the wall that smelled of her stale coffee from three hours earlier.

 Being underwater meant they had to run on batteries.
-The diesel engines the submarine used while surfaced generated power that drove the propellers and charged the batteries.
+The diesel engines the submarine used while on the surface generated power that drove the propellers and charged the batteries.
 But those engines breathed far more air than humans, and so could not be used underwater.
-Running on batteries with just the electric motors driving the props made the boat nearly silent.
+Running on batteries, with just the electric motors driving the props, made the boat nearly silent.
 The electric motors produced a hum that was audible inside the boat (Percy always thought it to be a pleasant, reassuring hum), but was barely detectable by another vessel.
-Eventually the batteries would run out though, and they would have to get back up on the surface to recharge the batteries with the diesels.
+Eventually the batteries would run out, though, and they would have to get back up on the surface to recharge the batteries with the diesels.

 But Captain Percy’s intuition was plaguing her again.
 “Something isn’t right,” she said aloud to no one in particular.
-Like when they had been rammed, the Prospect was again doing something new that she had not felt before.
-But this time it was not a quick jolt, like the ramming had been.
+Like when they had been rammed, the Prospect was again doing something that she had not felt before.
+But this time it was not a quick jolt.
 It was something so subtle, such a delicate change in the motion of the boat, that the others did not feel it at all.
 Actually, she was not even sure it was a change in the motion of the boat.
-Maybe it was something that was not making sense in the information she was getting from the gauges.
+Maybe it was something in the information she was getting from the gauges that was not making sense.

-There was no single instrument that reported anything amiss.
-But then no single instrument on a submarine described the total status of the boat.
-All the instruments had to be taken together, internalized, and combined with what one physically felt the boat doing.
-Percy would typically be holding the depth in her head, while also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
-Normally this happened instinctively.
-She processed it all automatically, and she could just know what her boat was doing from a quick glance at the wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.
+No single instrument was reporting anything amiss.
+But then, no single instrument on a submarine described the total status of the boat.
+All the instruments had to be taken together, internalized, and combined with what one physically felt.
+Percy typically held the depth in her head, while also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
+Normally, she processed it all automatically, and she could just know what her boat was doing from a quick glance at the wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.

-This feeling of internalizing what her boat was doing—something she did continually, to the point where it felt like the boat was part of her body — felt inexplicably broken at the moment.
+This feeling of internalizing what her boat was doing—something she did continually, to the point where it felt like the boat was part of her body—now felt inexplicably broken.